hyunjunekim02/CSED311/README.md

 ## Contributors

-These lab assignments bulit as a team.
+These lab assignments was bulit as a team.
 Special thanks to my teammate Taehyeok Ha